RandyBaeza/Caso-1-Diseno-de-software/README.md

 Unit/Component
-- Why: RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
+-  RTL+Jest encourages testing component behavior like a user would, leading to more resilient tests.
 Perfect for testing individual UI components and custom hooks.
 - Alternatives considered: Enzyme: Largely forgotten in favor of RTL.
 Vitest: A great alternative to Jest but has a slightly smaller ecosystem.

 ---